-For a list of immunizations SHS can provide, or a travel consultation about which immunizations may be required for travel abroad, please see our Preventive Medicine webpage.
+For a list of immunizations SHS can provide, or for information regarding a travel consultation service available to students, please see our Preventive Medicine webpage.
 Details below are specific to immunization requirements for admission to Texas A&M University.

-Other than proof of the bacterial meningitis vaccine (or affidavit declining the vaccination), Texas A&M University no longer requires the submission of immunization records as a requirement for class registration.
+Texas A&M University requires proof of the bacterial meningitis vaccine (or affidavit declining the vaccination) as a requirement for class registration.
 However, Student Health Services strongly recommends that every student, and their family members, review the CDC updated list of immunizations most appropriate for the university student.